Wandalen/wTesting/doc/version.eng/tutorial/Report.md

 Enter the code above into `Join.test.js` file.

 The test routine `routine1` has 2 test groups that named `string` and `number`, as well as a test case `mixed` with one test check.
-The `string` group contains 2 test cases -` trivial` and `empty`, each of which has one check.
+The `string` group contains 2 test cases -` trivial` and `empty`, each of which has one test check.
 The `number` group has test cases `trivial` and `zeroes`, each of which has one test check.
 The groups were formed by the type of arguments passed to the `Join.join` function that is being tested.
 In the test checks of the `string` group string values are used, the `number` group - numeric values, and in the test case `mixed` string and numeric values are used.

 In the given code two dependencies are injected.
 The first one is the `Testing` utility to perform a test.
 The second is a `Join.js` file in which there is a routine for testing.